How is Zeffy free?

 6. Collect Donations

-Once your organization has obtained 501(c)(3) status, developing a fundraising strategy to support your mission is essential.
+Once your organization has obtained 501(c)(3) status, developing a fundraising strategy to garner charitable contributions, and support your mission, is essential.
 This may include a mix of individual donations, grants, corporate sponsorships, and fundraising events.

 To streamline your fundraising efforts, consider partnering with a platform like Zeffy, which offers a range of tools to help nonprofits collect donations, manage events, and engage with supporters.